 2) GM-CSFk/o CART19 production

-2.1) To disrupt GM-CSF, utilize a guide RNA (gRNA) targeting exon 3 of human GM-CSF (CSF2) selected via screening gRNAs previously reported to have high efficiency for the CSF2 gene that encodes for the human cytokine GM-CSF14.
+2.1) To disrupt GM-CSF, utilize a guide RNA (gRNA) targeting exon 3 of human GM-CSF (CSF2) selected via screening gRNAs previously reported to have high efficiency for the CSF2 gene that encodes for the human cytokine GM-CSF.14

 NOTE: A commercially synthesized research grade Cas9 third generation lentiviral construct containing this gRNA (under a U6 promoter) was used.
 The construct contains a puromycin resistance gene.
-The sequence of the gRNA is GACCTGCCTACAGACCCGCC12.
+The sequence of the gRNA is GACCTGCCTACAGACCCGCC.12

 2.2) To produce lentivirus, utilize 293T cells that have reached 70-90% confluency.

-2.3) Allow 15 &#181;g of the lentiviral plasmid of interest, 18 &#181;g of a gag/pol/tat/rev packaging vector, 7 &#181;g of a VSV-G envelope vector, 111 &#181;L of the pre-complexing reagent, 129 &#181;L of the transfection reagent, and 9.0 mL of the transfection media to incubate for 30 minutes at room temperature.
+2.3) Allow 15 µg of the lentiviral plasmid of interest, 18 µg of a gag/pol/tat/rev packaging vector, 7 µg of a VSV-G envelope vector, 111 µL of the pre-complexing reagent, 129 µL of the transfection reagent, and 9.0 mL of the transfection medium to incubate for 30 minutes at room temperature.

 2.4) Add transfection reagents to the 293T cells.
-Then culture at 37&#176;C, 5% CO2.
+Then culture at 37-°C, 5% CO2.

-2.5) Harvest and concentrate supernatant at 24 and 48 h by ultracentrifugation at either 13,028 x g for 18 h or 112,700 x g for 2 h and freeze at -80 &#176;C for future use.
+2.5) Harvest, centrifuge (900 x g for 10 minutes), filter (0.45 µM nylon filter) and concentrate supernatant at 24 and 48 hours by ultracentrifugation at either 13,028 x g for 18 hours or 112,700 x g for 2 hours and freeze at -80°C for future use.

 2.6) On Day 1, gently resuspend the T cells to break up rosettes.